-Keg labelling automation and new yellow ink for brewers
+Keg labeling automation & yellow ink provide new frontier for brewers

 Kegging remains an important way to transport mass volumes of beer and cider around the country, as well as providing a key route to the pub and bar market for brewers in the United Kingdom.
 The British Beer and Pub Association estimate that kegs replace approximately 7.5 billion bottles or cans in the UK every year.
 Kegs therefore ensure that the industry is able to continue to provide a sustainable and environmentally-friendly way of transporting mass liquid volumes between breweries and pubs, bars and hospitality venues.
 However the BBPA also estimate that the loss and misuse of kegs cost the industry over £50 million per annum too.

-We hope you enjoyed this post, in the final post of this three-part series, we shall be exploring how you can optimise your coding systems further and, by doing so, how that can help drive growth for your organisation.
+We hope you enjoyed this post, in the final post of this three-part series, we shall be exploring how you can optimize your coding systems further and, by doing so, how that can help drive growth for your organization.